gloriasp15/portfolio-2026/business-cases/01-commercial-babel-tower/README.md

 ### B.4.
 Shared Operational Event Ledger (Babel Tower)

-Tiered events are stored in a shared operational repository (e.g. Dataverse), acting as a single source of operational truth where:
+Tiered events are consolidated and stored in a shared operational repository (e.g. Dataverse), acting as a single source of operational truth where:
 - Each event exists once
 - Priority is consistent across teams
 - Ownership and status are explicit
 - Event history is preserved

-This is the translation point where fragmented operational signals become shared, decision-ready inputs.
+This ledger acts as the translation point between fragmented operational signals and shared decision-making inputs.

 ---